technofocus-pte/avddepth/Lab 1/Lab 1 - Deploy host pools and session hosts by using the Azure portal (Entra ID).md

 The main tasks for this exercise are as follows:

+1. Create Remote ad Desktop Applicatio Groups

-1. Prepare the Azure subscription for deployment of an Azure Virtual Desktop host pool
+2. Prepare the Azure subscription for deployment of an Azure Virtual Desktop host pool

-2. Deploy an Azure Virtual Desktop host pool
+3. Deploy an Azure Virtual Desktop host pool

-3. Create an Azure Virtual Desktop application group
+4. Create an Azure Virtual Desktop application group

-4. Create an Azure Virtual Desktop workspace
+5. Create an Azure Virtual Desktop workspace

-5. Grant access to Azure Virtual Desktop host pools
+6. Grant access to Azure Virtual Desktop host pools

 **Task 1: Create Desktop and Remote Application Groups**